Welcome to HFE!

 What do the students wear at HFE?

 The students in grades K-6th are required to wear the HFE uniforms, which are navy bottoms and a white polo top with the HFE logo embroidered on it.
 For all information regarding school uniforms, please refer to our uniform policy in the school handbook located on the home page of the school website.
-Current venues used are Parker at https://www.parkersu.com/ , Gone Logo, JCPenney’s and Walmart.
+Current venues used now include School Belles at the link here and Gone Logo, which is a local Hays option.
 The students can wear any shoes as long as they are close-toed since they will be playing outside during the day.
 A separate pair of tennis shoes will be left at school for P.E. for students in grades 1st-6th to ensure that the gym stays in good condition.

 Payments & Tuition